rfshelley/Documentation/smartapp-developers-guide/parent-child-smartapps.rst

 -------------------

 To define that a SmartApp is a parent to other SmartApps, use the ``app`` input element inside the ``preferences``.
-This establishes the relationship between parent and child.
+The ``app`` input allows the user to install and edit child SmartApp instances, and establishes the relationship between parent and child.

 .. code-block:: groovy